I believe in natural products, but I realize that natural doesn't always mean safe.

-- A provitamin A is derived from plants and includes beta-carotene.
+- Carotenoids are a provitamin A that is derived from plants and includes beta-carotene.

 - Beta-carotene is a precursor to vitamin A. The body must convert it to vitamin A.